-- Keep your home well maintained by regularly cleaning your gutters of materials that could ignite due to windborne embers and trimming tree limbs that may be too close to your home.
-Be sure your smoke alarms are working, fire extinguishers are operational.
+- Home Maintenance: Keep your home well-maintained by regularly cleaning your gutters of materials that could ignite due to windborne embers and trimming tree limbs that may be too close to your home.
+Be sure your smoke alarms are working and your fire extinguishers are operational.
 If you need to evacuate quickly from an upper floor, make sure your home escape ladder is accessible and easily deployed by the person who will be using it.

-- Maintain a defensible space zone between structures and natural growth that is free of brush, trees and grasses to help keep a wildfire from getting too close to your property.
-If you live on a hill, extend that zone on the downhill side, since fire can race uphill quickly.
+- Create Zones: Maintain defensible space zones between structures and natural growth that is free of brush, trees and grasses to help keep a wildfire away from your property.
+Move wood piles away from the home.
+If you live on a hill, extend the zone on the downhill side, since fire can race uphill quickly.

-- Prepare a survival kit, map out an evacuation plan and create a home inventory of all your belongings.
+- Be Prepared: Prepare a survival kit, map out an evacuation plan and create a home inventory of all your belongings.
 Visit our preparedness timeline to learn more about disaster planning.

-- If you are remodeling your home, think about including fire-resistant materials such as non-combustible roofing and siding and fire-rated glass or fire shutters for windows.
+- Fire-Resistant Materials: If you are remodeling your home, think about including fire-resistant materials such as non-combustible roofing, soffits, decking and siding and fire-rated glass or fire shutters for windows.
 Consider evaluating the design of your roof to see which factors may make your home more susceptible to a wildfire.

-- Stay tuned to local news about wildfires in the area, and follow evacuation instructions given by local officials.
+- Monitor Conditions: Stay tuned to local news about wildfires in the area, and follow evacuation instructions given by local officials.
 The U.S. Department of Agriculture Forest Service also publishes large incident maps of fires.

-- Review emergency plans with your family.
+- Practice Your Plan: Review emergency plans with your family.
 Be sure to designate a meeting place and a check-in telephone number if you are separated during evacuation.
-Also make certain that everyone has emergency numbers stored in their phones.
+Also, make certain that everyone has emergency numbers stored in their mobile phones.

-- If you have time, close windows, doors and blinds and shut off utilities.
+- Prepare, if Possible: If you have time, close windows, doors and blinds and shut off utilities.
 Open the fireplace damper and close fireplace screens.

-- Have your car ready to leave at a moment’s notice and keep the keys handy.
+- Ready Your Vehicle: Have your car ready to leave at a moment’s notice, with the fuel tank filled and the keys handy.
 Roll up the windows to keep smoke out.

 What to Do During a Wildfire

-- If advised to evacuate, do so immediately.
+- Heed Evacuation Instructions: If advised to evacuate, do so immediately.
 Wear protective clothing, such as a long-sleeved cotton or wool shirt and pants, and take a wet cotton towel or handkerchief to protect your face.

-- Take your survival kit and choose a route away from fire and smoke.
+- Follow Your Plan: Take your survival kit and choose a route away from fire and smoke.
 Follow your evacuation plan and be sure everyone knows where to go and what to do.

 How to Respond After a Wildfire

 - Dispose of Damaged Food or Medication: Discard any food or medication that came in contact with smoke or fire.